THIS PAGE IS NO LONGER UPDATED! This information is no longer accurate. We're keeping it online for reference purposes only.

-The Shuttered Venues Operators Grant (SVOG) provides direct support for music venues, theaters, clubs, movie theaters, producers, agencies and other live entertainment businesses directly impacted by closures, business loss and cancellations related to the COVID-19 pandemic.
-This is an ongoing FAQ for those interested in applying for SVOG funding.
+This was an ongoing FAQ for questions about the Shuttered Venues Operators Grant (SVOG) in 2021, which provided direct support for music venues, theaters, clubs, movie theaters, producers, agencies and other live entertainment businesses directly impacted by closures, business loss and cancellations related to the COVID-19 pandemic.

 SVOG was created by two acts of Congress, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (2020) and the American Rescue Plan Act (2021).